 - Vegetable broth (optional)

-- Fill a large pot with water (or vegetable broth for extra flavour!)
+- Fill a large pot with water (or vegetable broth for extra flavor!)
 Place on stove and bring to a boil.
 Add your macaroni to the water and cook until al dente.

 - Pour in your milk, whisking constantly until smooth.
 Season with salt, pepper, cayenne pepper, and add in the Dijon mustard.
 Stir until combined.
 Sprinkle in the cheese and blend until melted.
 At this point, give your sauce a quick taste-test to see if you need more seasonings (I don't go crazy with the salt because I know my sun-dried tomatoes contain a lot of salt.)
 Bring the sauce to a boil and add in the sun-dried tomatoes and fresh spinach.
 Give a quick stir and allow to simmer for 1 minutes.
 Remove from heat.